 Imagine a car comes to a complete stop at a red light.
 The second car approaching from behind also comes to a complete stop behind that first car.
 A third car comes up from behind the second car, and, because they were speeding, fails to come to a complete stop.
 The third car eventually crashes into the second car.
 The second car then, as a result of the impact, crashes into that first car.
 Who is liable?

 According to the Insurance Institute for Highway Safety, in 2019, 57% of car occupants experienced fatalities in multiple vehicle accidents when hit from the front.
 In 2019, 39% of car occupant fatalities occurred in single-vehicle car accidents, and 61% of car occupant fatalities occurred in multiple vehicle crashes.
 Multiple vehicle crashes are considered to be the most dangerous car accident situations to be in.
 Along with resulting in severe injuries, it also has many legal complications as parties try to figure out who is at fault.
 It is essential to hire an experienced car accident attorney to better determine the situation and look into the case to determine which party is in fact liable.
-For more information on what to do after car accident has just occurred, please visit our page here.
+For more information on what to do after car accident has just occurred, please contact one of our attorneys.

 What is a Multiple Vehicle Crash?